 This year, whether you're back on campus, fully remote, or somewhere in the middle, understanding engagement is more important—and more difficult—than ever.
 As we shared earlier this month, students who stop engaging online are at risk of being left behind by distance learning.
 But unlike teachers, schools and districts don’t have a clear picture of who’s engaging and who isn’t.

-Organizations with the Remind plan already have access to statistics that show aggregated engagement over time.
+Organizations with Remind Hub already have access to statistics that show aggregated engagement over time.
 Now, we’re adding a new layer of detail with engagement reports to provide better visibility into engagement across your organization.

 Engagement reports give you the data and insight you need into individual engagement on Remind.
 Think of it as a weekly update that makes it easier to assess how parents, students, and teachers are communicating on Remind, from who’s sending and receiving messages to who’s opted out of notifications.